argriffing/phyly/examples/JC.long.branch/README.md

 Is it when branch lengths are large?"

 The short answer is yes,
-the double-precision finite-difference estimate of the derivative of the log likelihood with respect to the length of a branch will be zero if the branch is very long.
+the derivatives estimated using finite differences of double precision log likelihoods will be zero when the branches are very long.
+This is true even when the derivatives are not too small to be represented precisely with double floats, and it is true even when the double precision log likelihoods have no error except truncation error.

 For an extremely simple tree
 consisting of only a single branch with observations at both endpoints,